pingcap/docs-tidb-operator/en/backup-to-aws-s3-by-snapshot.md

 summary: Learn how to back up TiDB cluster data to S3 based on EBS volume snapshots using TiDB Operator.
 ---

-> **Warning**
+> **Warning:**
 >
-> This documentation is deprecated, please see [Back Up a TiDB Cluster across Multiple Kubernetes Using EBS Volume Snapshots](backup-by-ebs-snapshot-across-multiple-kubernetes.md) instead.
+> This document is deprecated.
+If you need to back up your cluster data using EBS snapshots, refer to [Back Up a TiDB Cluster across Multiple Kubernetes Using EBS Volume Snapshots](backup-by-ebs-snapshot-across-multiple-kubernetes.md).

 # Back Up a TiDB Cluster Using EBS Volume Snapshots